Emilinya/topomax/README.md

 pub struct DomainParameters {
     pub width: f64,
     pub height: f64,
+    pub penalties: Vec<f32>,
-    pub fraction: f64,
+    pub volume_fraction: f64,
 }
 ```
-The width and height is the width and height of your domain, and the fraction is the volume fraction for the volume constraint.
+The width and height is the width and height of your domain, and the volume_fraction is the volume fraction for the volume constraint.
+The program solves the topology optimization problem
+once for each penalty in the penalties list, and uses the result from the previous solution as the initial condition for the next one.
+This is sometimes necessary in cases where a large penalty is too restrictive.

 ### Fluid problem
 For a fluid problem, the fluid objectives are